IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 15. Click the **I have read and agreed to the following license agreements** checkbox.
 16. Click the **Create** button.

 The provisioning process is automated and includes provisioning the bare metal servers and deploying the VMware software stack.
 Provisioning time varies based on the number and configuration of the bare metal servers.
 When the ITZ environment used for this learning plan was originally created, the provisioning of the site took approximately 48 hours.
-This is definitely longer than expected as the unofficial target is ~24 hours.
+Unfortunately longer than expected as the unofficial target is ~24 hours.

 ##
 ## Provision a virtual data center (single-tenant)

-Once the provisioning process of the **site** is complete, its status will turn from **Creating** to **Available**.
-Once it is available, a VDC can be created within the PVDC.
-Use the click-thru demo and the steps below to learn about this process.
+When the provisioning process of the **site** is complete, the status turns from **Creating** to **Available**.
+When the site is available, a VDC can be created within the PVDC.
+Use the click-thru demo and these steps to learn about this process.

 1. Open the click-thru demo and then click play ![](_attachments/ClickThruPlayButton.png) to begin the demonstration.

      **Click-thru demo:** <a href="https://ibm.github.io/SalesEnablement-test-repo/includes/VMaaS-provision-VDC/index.html" target ="_blank">Provision a Virtual data center</a>

-     Here is a video of the actual provisioning process used to create this click-thru demo and the environment in ITZ.
+     View a video of the provisioning process that was used in creating the click-thru demo and the environment in ITZ.
 Note: this video has no audio.

      ![type:video](./_videos/VMaaS-provision-vdc-no-audio-final.mp4)